nathanscrivener/Terms-and-Conditions/index.md

 <h2>9.0  TERMINATION</h2>

-9.1 **Termination for Convenience:** The Principal may terminate the Contractor's engagement under the Agreement for its sole convenience at any time by giving the Contractor five (5) Working Days' written notice.
+9.1 The Principal may terminate the Contractor's engagement under the Agreement for its sole convenience at any time by giving the Contractor five (5) Working Days' written notice.

-9.2 **Termination by Principal for Default:** The Principal may terminate the Contractor's engagement under the Agreement immediately by written notice if the Contractor:
+9.2 The Principal may terminate the Contractor's engagement under the Agreement immediately by written notice if the Contractor:

 - Becomes insolvent, bankrupt, enters liquidation, administration, receivership, or makes an arrangement with creditors;
 - Abandons the Works, suspends the Works without justification under the CCA, or persistently fails to proceed with the Works diligently and expeditiously in accordance with the Principal's reasonable directions or Programme requirements;